OUR MISSION STATEMENT

 The first 9-1-1 call in the United States came from Haleyville, Alabama.
 Was made by Alabama Speaker of the House, Rankin Fite on February 16, 1968 to Tom Bevill, a U.S. Representative.
 Read more HERE.

-TOP ROW (LtoR) Chuck Peters (Supervisor), Stephanie Stair, Amie Davis
+TOP ROW (LtoR) Amie Davis (TAC), Tyler Lindsey (Alt TAC)

 (click small images to see a full size picture)